 - Press Windows Key + X and choose Command Prompt (Admin) from the menu.
 You can also use PowerShell (Admin).

 - Type the command sfc /scannow > hit ENTER > wait for the scan to complete.

-3. On the Startup tab > click on Open Task Manager.
+- Now go to Startup tab and click Open Task Manager.

 If the issue still persists, we also recommend you to download this tool (100% safe and tested by us) to scan and fix various PC problems, such as file loss, malware and hardware failure.

 Solution 4 – Restart the Security Center Service

 - Press Windows key + R > launch Run.
 Type services.msc > hit Enter.

 - Right click on Security Center > click on Restart.

 Solution 5 – Perform a final manual update

 - Go to Microsoft’s Malware Protection Center portal.